stargily2017/Excel_Doordash_Descriptive_analysis/README.md

 # Descriptive marketing analysis for DoorDash
-Using Excel to cover the customers' demographic data and the products they purchased through DoorDash for 2014-2016.
-The data shows the performance of 6 different campaigns.

 ### Executive Summary

 Using Excel to cover the customers' demographic data and the products they purchased through DoorDash for 2014-2016.
 The data shows the performance of 6 different campaigns.
 Each campaign provides the number of customers and what they were buying on DoorDash, by store, website, catalogue, or deal.
 DoorDash, a leading global commerce platform, has made a significant impact by connecting consumers to local businesses and providing flexible earnings opportunities for individuals through its Dasher program.